VVUQ · Module 8 of 10

 Transfer task | Real engineering

-A model has ten uncertain inputs but limited test budget.
-Explain how sensitivity analysis focuses the effort.
+A model has ten uncertain inputs but a limited test budget.
+Explain how sensitivity analysis focuses the effort, which index answers which question, and what the result would not establish.

 What good work looks like